 The award of the National Science Centre (NSC) is a distinction for young scientists for their significant scientific achievements, performed as part of basic research carried out in a Polish scientific unit, documented by publications affiliated to such a unit.
 The award was established by the Council of the National Science Centre in February 2013.
 The award is granted in three research areas: 1) humanities, social and art sciences, 2) life sciences, 3) technical sciences.
+Winners of these awards often emphasize the role of Cyfronet computing resources in achieving research results.

-Award of the National Science Centre for Adam Rycerz, PhD DSc from the Institute of Physics of the Jagiellonian University
+Award of the National Science Centre for Michał Tomza, PhD DSc from the Faculty of Physics of the University of Warsaw\